SayHiHelena/SayHiHelena/README.md

 - 👋 Hi, I’m @SayHiHelena
 - 🌱 I’m currently studying a Master of Interaction Design and Electronic Arts @ USyd.
-- 👀 I’m interested in UX and UI, currently exploring the whole new realm of front-end.
+- 👀 I’m interested in UX and UI, and currently exploring the field of front-end.
-- 💞️ It may sounds not so related, but I LOVE spatial and theatrical design as well!
+- 💞️ It may sounds not so related, but I LOVE spatial and theatre design as well!
 - 📫 Feel free to contact me via Email: cuiziyuan99@gmail.com

 <!---